-There are several vitamins that I take, though I prefer to get them through high-vitamin super foods.
+There are multiple supplements that I take, most of them from whole-food sources.
 Sadly, many mainstream foods like apples, blueberries, lettuce, and bananas don’t cut it anymore with our deficient soils.
-These foods/vitamins aren’t listed in any particular order.
+Worse, they’re sprayed with pesticides, herbicides, ripening agents, and other chemicals to benefit CEOs’ pockets.

 - Magnesium: Many of us are deficient in this macro-nutrient, as our bodies require large doses of it daily.
 Since taking it, I’ve noticed improved energy and the ability to think better while writing.
 I’m more optimistic and grounded.
 The magnesium I take is a glycinate chelate, known for its high bioavailability.
-I also use a transdermal magnesium chloride spray.
-I get about 500+ mg daily.
+I also use magnesium malate.
+Combined, I hit north of 700 mg daily.

 - Vitamin D: Another important nutrient, known as the “sunshine” vitamin.
 Our bodies naturally produce this vitamin, but not in sufficient amounts.
-While I take a high quality cod liver oil for my D, my body feels even better when I supplement with an additional 2,000 IUs of D3 with fat.
+While I consume fish for my D, my body feels even better when I supplement with an additional 5,000 IUs of D3.

 - Vitamin K2: A lesser known vitamin found in raw butter, offal meats, raw dairy, natto, and egg yolks.
 This nutrient helps with brain function, calcium absorption, among with many, many other things.
-I take high vitamin butter oil along with a diet of the above foods.
-A 100 mcg supplement also helps.
-This usually clocks me at 150-300 mcg daily.
+My vitamin D supplement comes with K2, and I typically get 150-300 mcg daily.

 - Zinc: Another nutrient that is lacking in modern soils, zinc is great for immune function, cognition, mood, and hormone balance.
-I take a 15 mg supplement in my green juice 5 times a week.
-With foods like nutritional yeast—I use non-fortified for no synthetics—eggs, raw dairy, offal meats, and other foods, I usually get around 20 mg daily.
+I take a 15 mg tincture from guava leaves daily now.

 - Iodine: After reading testimonials and through self-experimentation, I’ve concluded that the daily dose of 150 mcg isn’t close to what the human brain needs.
 I’ve only just started iodine, but since ramping up, my mind has grown sharper, and I have more energy and inspiration to write.
 I am unsure what dose my body will prefer after it replenishes itself.
-According to Dr. Brownstein, a guru on iodine, iodine sufficiency can take up to a year at lower dosages.
+Nascent Iodine is an excellent choice, as it’s well-tolerated by the body compared to other varieties.

 - B Vitamins (especially Thiamine and B12): I was shocked to read that thiamine and b12 help regulate the nervous system making them crucial for creative potential.
-The B vitamins also work with iodine to improve IQ and heal the body.
-As I mentioned, I use a non-fortified form of nutritional yeast.
-I also eat lots of avocados, leafy greens like kale, and fruits like mangoes.
+The B vitamins also work with iodine and vitamin C to improve IQ and heal the body.
+I also eat lots of avocados, leafy greens like kale, and wild fruits like blueberries.

 - Fulvic Minerals: To round myself out, I take plant-based fulvic and humic minerals.
 They do wonders for my body and shore up any deficiencies in the diet.